Sign Up for a Free Account

 • Molecular genetic studies may reveal defects commonly associated with hemorrhagic or thrombotic disease, mimicking acquired lesions.
 The most frequent is COL4A1 mutation.

-• Clinical manifestations include motor deficits (eg, spastic hemiparesis or diparesis), language and intellectual deficits, and epilepsy.
+• Clinical manifestations include motor deficits (eg, spastic hemiparesis or diparesis), language, intellectual deficits, psychiatric disorders, and epilepsy.

-• Onset of epilepsy is usually in infancy or early childhood but may be delayed even to adult life.
+• The onset of epilepsy is usually in infancy or early childhood but may be delayed even to adult life.

 Historical note and terminology